 If you have a chipped, slightly misaligned, or otherwise imperfect tooth that needs cosmetic restoration, we may suggest one-appointment bonding.
 Dr. Chris Hill can apply liquid composite resin, shaded to blend with your tooth’s color, to rebuild a pleasing shape to your tooth.
-After hardening the resin with a curing light, he will artistically sculpt and polish the restoration.
+After hardening the resin with a curing light, he will artistically polish the restoration.
 In just one visit, you can enjoy a beautiful new smile!
 Cosmetic bonding can be a viable, affordable alternative to porcelain veneers and last 5 to 10 years with proper care.
 Bonding will not discolor as your natural tooth enamel will, so touch-up teeth whitening may be required to keep your natural teeth the same shade as the bonded area.

 Teeth Bonding Uses

 Dental bonding, also called tooth or teeth bonding, is a very versatile cosmetic treatment.
 It may be considered to fix many common dental issues, including:

 - To repair decayed teeth (resins are used to fill cavities)

 - To improve the appearance of discolored teeth

 - To close spaces between teeth

 - To make teeth look longer

 - As a cosmetic alternative to amalgam fillings

 - To protect a portion of the tooth’s root that has been exposed when gums recede